If you made any changes in Pure these will be visible here soon.

 Academic Biography

-Professor Martin is a Professor of Rehabilitation and Director of the Centre for Rehabilitation Sciences.
+Professor Martin is Professor of Rehabilitation and Director of the Centre for Rehabilitation, Lifestyle Medicine, and Human Performance.
 He graduated from the University of Ulster in 1988 with a BSc (Hons) Physiotherapy.
 He was awarded his DPhil from the University of Ulster in 1993 and received an MSc Applied Statistics from Napier University in 2000.

 Summary of Research Interests